 Is this the BEST SELLING DRUM SET OF ALL TIME?

 The Pearl Export is a good drum brand and has spent over thirty years is the #1 best selling drum.
-The one millionth Pearl Export set got sold way back in 1995.
+The one-millionth Pearl Export set got sold way back in 1995.
 Over the years the Export has been the starting point for many drummers and will continue to be so.
 So if you want a drum with a long legacy, the Export will be the one for you.
 Also, check out the list of best acoustic drum set for beginners.

 While you can get birch shells at the same cost, you need to understand that the birch kits do not come with hardware.
 Also, the tonal difference between birch and poplar isn’t that big.